 The breakdown of glycogen is regulated by variations in the ratio of the two forms of glycogen phosphorylase a and b.

-−Phosphorylation refers to the addition of a phosphate to one of the amino acid side chains of a protein.
+−Phosphorylation relates to a phosphate being added to one of a protein’s amino acid side chains.

-−Phosphates are negatively charged (with each phosphate group carrying two negative charges) so that their addition to a protein will change the characteristics of the protein.
+−Phosphates are charged negatively (with each phosphate group carrying two adverse charges) to alter the protein’s features by adding them to a protein.

-−This change is often a conformational one, causing the protein to change how it is structured
+−This shift is often a conformational change, which causes the protein to shift its structure.